 If you rent out a Massachusetts property on a short-term rental basis, things have changed.
-New insurance laws will apply to Massachusetts homeowners that rent out their home on a temporary basis and those laws may force you to change your homeowners insurance.
+New insurance laws apply to Massachusetts homeowners that rent out their home on a temporary basis.
+These laws may require you to change your homeowners insurance.
 Read on for what's changing, how it affects you and your Massachusetts property, and what you can do about it.

 What Laws Apply to Insurance for Short-Term Rentals in Massachusetts?

 Governor Charlie Baker signed into law Chapter 337 (2018), regulating temporary rental and short-term rental properties in the Commonwealth of Massachusetts.
 Let's start with a quick overview of the law and then go into depth about the insurance impacts and what you need to do.

 What is a Short-Term Rental?
 Basically, you're a short-term rental and subject to the new law if you rent your house (or a portion of your house) for just 1 day or more in a 5 month period.
 However, you're excluded if you're renting the room out intentionally for more than 31 consecutive days to the same occupant (which covers most residential full-time rent/lease situations).

 If that's you or someone you know, read on!

 - Creates a database of properties being used for Short-Term Rental

 - Requires you to register with the state if you intend to use your home for Short-Term Rental

 - Requires you to collect excise tax from your renters

 - Allows for the state to require hosting platforms (Airbnb, VRBO, etc.) to provide reporting to the state on rental activity